karmab/kcli-plan-samples/openshift4/README.md

 You can either use default values that can be checked in the parameters section of the file `ocp.yml` or by running `kcli plan -i ocp.yml`

-If you want to tweak them, create an *parameters.yml.sample* parameter file similar to [*parameters.yml.sample*](parameters.yml.sample) and edit:
+If you want to tweak them, create a parameter file similar to [*parameters.yml.sample*](parameters.yml.sample) and edit:

 - *cluster* name.
 Defaults to `testk`
 - *domain* name.
-For cloud platforms, it should point to a domain name you have access too. `Defaults to karmalabs.com`
+For cloud platforms, it should point to a domain name you have access toº. `Defaults to karmalabs.com`
 - *pub_key* location.
 Defaults to `$HOME/.ssh/id_rsa.pub`
 - *pull_secret* location.
 Defaults to `./openshift_pull.json`
 - *template* rhcos template to use (should be an openstack one for ovirt/openstack and qemu for libvirt/kubevirt or on ovirt with ignition hook).
 You can let this parameter unset if you want the script to check for a rhcos template within the ones available on your client.